ilianoKokoro/neosearch-favicons/README.md

 # Searxng favicons

-A firerfox extension to add the favicons to the searXNG search engine
+A Firefox extension to add the favicons to the searXNG search engine